 16. Persons exiting the Republic

-(1)All persons exiting the Republic through a point of entry must be subjected to screening.(2)Persons found to have an elevated temperature or symptoms consistent with COVID-19 must be subjected to a medical examination which may include testing.(3)Based on the outcome of the medical examination referred to in sub-paragraph (2), the Director-General: Health or any delegated person may make a decision on whether or not the person is allowed to exit the Republic.(4)Persons found to have contracted COVID-19 pursuant to testing in subparagraph (2) may be placed under mandatory isolation.(5)Persons placed under isolation as provided for in subparagraph (4) may be permitted to self-isolate at their own private residence if they comply with the criteria set out in paragraph 19.
+(1)All persons exiting the Republic through a point of entry must be subjected to screening, including the completion of a traveller health questionnaire.(2)A person who during screening, is found to have had exposure to COVID-19 or is presenting with any signs and symptoms of COVID-19 must be subjected to a medical examination which may include testing.(3)Based on the outcome of the medical examination referred to in sub-paragraph (2), the Director-General: Health or any delegated person may make a decision on whether or not the person is allowed to exit the Republic.(4)Persons found to have contracted COVID-19 pursuant to testing in subparagraph (2) may be placed under mandatory isolation or hospitalisation.(5)Persons placed under isolation as provided for in subparagraph (4) may be permitted to self-isolate at their own private residence if they comply with the criteria set out in paragraph 19.

 17. Persons entering the Republic